FlorenceBuchelet/Make_Sense/README.md

 - Clone this repo, enter it
 - Run command `npm install`
 - Create environment files (`.env`) in both `backend` and `frontend`: you can copy `.env.sample` files as starters
+- Run `npm run dev` in your terminal

 ### Available Commands